Sign up to our Newsletter

 What Are the Requirements To Get LSAT Accommodations?

-To have your accommodation request approved, you’ll have to include a written or typed explanation for why you need accommodations to complete the LSAT to the best of your aptitude and achievement level.
+To have your accommodation request approved, you must include a written or typed explanation of why you need accommodations to complete the LSAT to the best of your aptitude and achievement level.

-For students who have received prior approval for LSAT accommodations, they will be given the same accommodations automatically without having to submit a request or supporting documents.
+Students who have received prior approval for accommodations will be given the same accommodations automatically without having to submit a request or supporting documents.

 However, if these test-takers want different accommodations, they will have to submit a new request form and the required documents depending on the type of accommodation(s) they want.